 Planning ahead can help prevent going into debt this Christmas.
 This means you can start saving money now and be prepared to keep an eye out for sales and to shop as early as Black Friday (if possible).

 In order to help get my own budget ready for this holiday season, I’m starting a 12-week money saving challenge that will help me save up to $1,000 for Christmas.
 Even though I rarely spend this amount, it allows me to put any extra money into my savings account for the New Year.

-- 60+ ways to save money this month
+- 20 free ways to make money fast

 One of my favorite ways to save money when buying Christmas presents is to do all my shopping through THIS website.
 This site allows me to earn cashback on all my purchases.
 Plus, you can earn $50+ several times per year just by telling your friends about it.
 Click here to get a $10 bonus with you sign up — it’s free!